Ambar2003/OurTube/README.md

 8.There is also a search bar.
 Though you can't actually search but the search suggestions are just like YouTube!

 9.Also when you search there is debouncing!
 If API calling is less than a particular time(let's say 150ms) then it will be rejected.
 This helps in reducing API calls and making the search more efficient!

-10.The last but not the least, the website is also responsive!
-It doesn't break on smaller devices like mobiles!